What’s the value of writing about what happened during birth?

 Coming back to your writing with a fresh mind will help you see flaws more clearly.
 This is your second draft and the purpose of this draft is to rearrange paragraphs.
 Make major structural changes as you clarify what happened as well as everyone’s role during the birth.

 Second editing sesh:

 Improve sentences with details.
 Think of the people in your story.
 Are they dynamic characters?
 For instance, you can really go into how your care provider made you feel and what was going on between you and your partner.
+These are juicy details.
 The janitor who came in to change the trash in the middle of while you’re trying to push a watermelon out of your vagina would be considered a static character.
 Mention the incident with a brief description of how it made you feel, then refocus your story back to you.

 This is the time for tidying everything up by using concise words and proper grammar.

 - First edit is for major structure changes